 The door to the study slammed open, revealing a wizened figure who, despite his age, held the black sword of a Blood Priest in steady arms as he advanced into the room, magic outlining his entire, red-robed form.
 Marinae leapt backwards, stumbling over a chair and falling in a heap.
 “We must stop it!”
 High Priest Yorin yelled.

-Turning his hand up and down, Doil saw that his hand looked like he had fallen and caught himself on his palm, but the bleeding had stopped entirely.
+Turning his hand up and down, Doil saw that his hand looked like he had fallen and caught himself on his palm, but the bleeding had stopped.
 “I – I think so.”

 “Then at least something has been salvaged.”
-High Priest Yorin levered himself back up to his feet, and shoved his sword back into its sheath.
+High Priest Yorin levered himself back up to his feet, and shoved his sword into its sheath.
 Other Blood Priests began streaming into the room, swords drawn, but he waved them down.
-He shuffled around the chair to Marinae, and helped her to her feet.
+He shuffled around the chair to Marinae, and helped her to stand.
 “And you, my dear?” he asked.

 “I’m alright,” she said, rubbing her head.
 “Just – caught by surprise, is all.”

 Yorin nodded.
 “Good.
 We’ll have words about your conduct later.
 Experimenting with Empire techniques…” he muttered.
 He rubbed his head.
 “Still, perhaps it was inevitable.
 Come.”
 He gestured at Doil.
 “Let’s get you back to Merolate.
 I believe that I must have words with your Prime, yet again.”